latticecut/latticecut.github.io/_posts/2019-09-22-structural-deepening.md

 ## An example of Lithography

 ![Figure 5](/assets/0001_Structural_Deepening_Fig5.png)
 **Figure 5.
 Semiconductor lithography value chain.
 Firms mentioned in parenthesis are only representative of the firms participating in the lithography ecosystem.
-Adapted from Adner & Kapoor 2016 (2016)[^adnerKapoor2016]**
+Adapted from Adner & Kapoor (2016, p.
+633, Figure 4)[^adnerKapoor2016]**

 ![Figure 6](/assets/0001_Structural_Deepening_Fig6.png)
 **Figure 6.
 Determinants of value.**